Let's begin the important business of choosing what we're going to read this summer. Here are my choices (in no particular order):

 THE POWER by NAOMI ALDERMAN

 Teenage girls who can harm men with an electric shock... the world is turned upside down and inside out when this 'power' spreads to every female on the planet.
 We follow three women - Roxy, Allie and Margot - and one man - Tunde - as they learn to live in this new reality.
-This story asks the question: what would the world look like if women had physical power over men?
+The Power asks the question: what would the world look like if women had physical power over men?
 And the answer is not always good...

 For fans of The Handmaid's Tale by Margaret Atwood; Station Eleven by Emily St John Mandel; The Girl with all the Gifts by M.R.
 Carey.